You’re 17 weeks pregnant – almost halfway there!

 Just remember, everyone has an opinion on how you should look and feel during pregnancy.

-And it’s absolutely ok not to conform with other people’s ideas about what you should or shouldn’t be doing.
+And it’s absolutely ok not to conform to other people’s ideas about what you should or shouldn’t be doing.

-This includes well meaning advice from family members, friends and the general public.
+This includes how you deal with well-meaning advice from family members, friends, and the general public.

-You can expect comments on anything – from your choice of how to give birth to baby names, and even when you should go on maternity leave.
+You can expect comments on everything – your choice of how to give birth, your choice of baby names, and even when you should go on maternity leave.

 You might be surprised at how many people think it’s ok to comment on the size of your baby bump – and whether it’s too big, or not big enough.

 And you’ll be shocked by the way people expect you to be ‘public property’ when you’re pregnant.

 If you’re not ok about being touched, it’s perfectly ok to say so.

-At 17 weeks of pregnancy you might find your centre of gravity is shifting.
+At 17 weeks of pregnancy, you might find your center of gravity is shifting.
+As your baby grows and your uterus expands, your body needs to change and adjust to the extra weight.

-It’s a good idea to be more mindful of your posture – especially when you’re standing and sitting.
+It’s a good idea to be more mindful of your back – especially when you’re standing and sitting.

 This will minimize backache and muscle strain.

 If your day job involves being on your feet or lifting heavy objects, be aware of how this will affect you.

 Speak to your employer about having regular breaks, and always remember to bend your knees before lifting anything.